SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">It depends on the thread library on the host system.

-5. Consider signal handling for threads.
+1. Consider signal handling for threads.

     - Is a Division-By-Zero signal synchronous or asynchronous?

         <span style="color:red">Synchronous.

     - Should a Division-By-Zero signal be delivered to every thread of its belonging process?
-(6pts)
+(6pts) [Spring 2011 4.(b)]

         <span style="color:red">No. It should be only sent to the thread that causes the signal.

 6. Please answer the following questions for process scheduling.
 Explanation is needed to receive any credit.
 (24pts)

     - For the Round-Robin Scheduling, what would be the preferred time slice in general?
-(4pts)
+(4pts) [Spring 2011 6.(b)]

-        <span style="color:red">The time slice $\ge 80\%$ CPU burst.
+        <span style="color:red">$80\%$ of the CPU bursts should be shorter than the time quantum.

     - For the Round-Robin Scheduling, shall we have a small time slice for a better average turn around time?
 (4pts)